-In an ideal world we just have all the money we need to do our next video production.
-That of course is more often not the case.
-Here are a few ideas the Waves video production Boston team have found helpful in this far more common scenario.
+In an ideal world we have a limitless budget when it comes to our next video production.
+That, of course, is more often not the case.
+Here are a few ideas the Waves team have found helpful in this far more common scenario.

 Location, Location, Location!